-Our foreign grants and cooperative agreements are governed by award-specific terms and conditions that implement and supplement the section_2 CFR Part 200, "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+Our foreign grants and cooperative agreements are governed by award-specific terms and conditions that implement and supplement the section\2 CFR Part 200, "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 We can provide a generic model grant or cooperative agreement upon request.

-G.2.l.
+G.2.1.
 Contract Award Terms and Conditions